Next Start

 A wind turbine converts wind into electricity.
 The wind propels the turbine blades to rotate, and this rotation then spins the turbine's generator, which generates electricity.

-What Is Wind Energy?
+What Is Wind Energy Used For?

 Land-based wind

 Land-based wind turbines are typically used to generate large amounts of commercial electricity.
-These turbines are installed on structures built over open land, such as farmer's fields or hillsides and take a lot of space to set up.
+These turbines are installed on structures built over open land, such as farmer's fields or hillsides, and take a lot of space to set up.
 Wind-generated electricity then travels through the electrical grid to power nearby homes and businesses.

 Offshore wind